9 SEO Tactics to Optimize eBooks, Infographics and White Papers

 Not convinced you should add them to your marketing mix?
 Well, consider several advantages they offer: They are perfect top-funnel content, have a longer shelf life than other content, and establish your credibility as a thought leader or designer.
-But even with that in mind, you have to make sure people can find them, and that calls for healthy SEO habits.
+In today's digital-first environment, they're also ideal for lead generation and nurturing campaigns.
+But even with that in mind, you have to make sure people can find them, and that calls for healthy search engine optimization (SEO) habits.

 Keep reading to see the differences between the three offerings and tricks you can use to optimize them for SEO.